When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 How do you extract answers from the data?

-Also, it’s straightforward to read and interpret a Likert Scale Chart, as you shall see later.
+Also, it’s straightforward to read and interpret a Likert scale chart, as you will see later.

 For instance, it could be survey questions asking your target audience to rate your service or product.